 </dependency>

-The other modules add very specific Citrus capabilities such as validation a Json message payload.
+The other modules add very specific Citrus capabilities such as validation of a Json message payload.

 This completes the dependency setup.
 Now we can move on to writing an automated integration test that verifies the Quarkus application.

-Quarkus will automatically start Testcontainers for the test that represent the PostgreSQL database and the Kakfa message broker.
+It also starts some Testcontainers for the PostgreSQL database and the Kafka message broker.

 You can enable the Citrus capabilities on the test by adding the @CitrusSupport